MattePalm/weather_app/README.md

 Weather App 🌦️

 A simple weather app built with Flutter.
-This app is a portfolio project and demonstrates how to use environment variables with .env to keep the API key secure without including it in the GitHub source code.
+This app is my first project in flutter and .dart

 Features